17HXX/17H26_OTP_DEMON/README.txt

 /****************************************************/
-20180227
+27/02/2018

-1>  add three demon
+1>  add more demon:
-    a,one for iSearching
+    a,one for iSearching;
-	b,one for transparent application about slave iic c,one for HID application
+	b,one for transparent application about slave iic;
+	c,one for HID application;